openstack/pycadf/doc/source/contributing.rst

  Contributing
 =============

-Contributions to the pyCADF library is welcomed.
+Contributions to the pyCADF library are welcomed.

 Important links: